 The cinema profile using the Canon Clog gamma curve gives you the flattest image, with the greatest dynamic range.
 This profile does get the most out of the camera, but requires a fair bit of grading in post.

-The best way to access the Cinema / Clog profile is not through the picture profile button on the side of the camera, but through the menu system.
-Go to the menu on the back of the camera, pick the camera icon > CP cinema locked >select ON and SET.
+There are two way to access the Cinema / Clog profile: through the picture profile button on the side of the camera, or through the menu system.
+For the menu route, go to the menu button on the back of the camera, pick the camera icon > CP cinema locked >select ON and SET.
 (CP locked will appear on the left of the screen.)

 With cameras such as the Arri Alexa, you can assign a REC 709 gamma curve to an evf, to give you a more standard looking picture to work with.
 The C300 has a similar function when using Clog called view assist.
 I like using this in the view finder so you can get an idea of how the image might look when graded.
 I find this really helps with focusing.
 For more focusing help check out this.

 Inside each of the 9 scene files there are many of the usual elements you would expect that you can edit: gamma curve, black, black gamma, low key saturation, knee, sharpness etc etc. Alan Roberts, a highly respected technician from the BBC, has written a paper on his recommended settings, I have noted down some of these comments in quotes below - followed by AR.

 There are 8 Gamma curves to chose from:

 Normal1 (default) NHK 4.0